Dynamics of stochastic oscillator chains with harmonic and FPUT potentials: Introduction

 Remarkably, but analogously to deterministic $\beta$-FPUT chains under stretching (or negative pressure) conditions \cite{giberti2011anomalies,mejia2019heat,di2024microscopic}, the particles accumulate in the hottest regions of the system, precisely at the sites where the dynamics is fastest and particle mobility is greatest.
 The analysis is performed using different interaction potentials, and it is observed that the results depend strongly on this choice, as expected.
-This shows how non-homogeneous stochastic dynamics can quite simply induce pronounced spatial organization, and thermodynamically peculiar behaviors,

-revealing numerous similarities with deterministic one-dimensional systems.
+This shows how non-homogeneous stochastic dynamics can quite simply induce pronounced spatial organization, and thermodynamically peculiar behaviors, revealing numerous similarities with deterministic one-dimensional systems.
 The accumulation of particles in regions of high temperature, already found in deterministic particle models, thus appears to be of quite general validity.

-In Sec.~\ref{sec:sec1} we define the oscillator chain and introduce the mathematical framework.
+In Sec.~\ref{sec:sec1} we define the \invisible{oscillator}particle chain and introduce the mathematical framework.
 In Sec.~\ref{sec:sec2} we present numerical simulations for inhomogenous models, while conclusions are drawn in Sec.~\ref{sec:sec3}.